kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

     lifecycle controller evicts the Pods from the node.

 `NoSchedule`
-: No new pods with this will be scheduled on the tainted node unless they have the matching toleration.
-Pods that are currently running on the node are **not** evicted.
+: No new Pods will be scheduled on the tainted node unless they have a matching toleration.
+Pods currently running on the node are **not** evicted.

 `PreferNoSchedule`
 : `PreferNoSchedule` is a "preference" or "soft" version of `NoSchedule`.
-The control plane will *try* to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
+  The control plane will *try* to avoid placing a Pod that does not tolerate the taint on the node, but it is not guaranteed.

 You can put multiple taints on the same node and multiple tolerations on the same pod.
 The way Kubernetes processes multiple taints and tolerations is like a filter: start